Sirloin steaks with mushroom sauce

 Turn and cook for 1 minute on the second side.
 Remove pan from heat.
 Transfer the steaks to a rack set over a pan or a large baking dish, to catch the drippings.
 Roast until the meat is cooked to your desired temperature, 5 to 10 minutes, depending upon the size and thickness.

-As you prepare the sauce, check the meat periodically and remove it from the oven when done.
+Check the meat periodically and remove it from the oven when done.
 Let it rest on a clean plate, tenting it with foil to keep it warm as you finish the sauce.

 Remove the pan from the heat.
 Stir in the tarragon and adjust the seasoning to taste.
-Place one steak on each of four large plates; spoon the sauce over the steaks.
+Place one steak on each of four large plates.
+Spoon the sauce over the steaks.
 Serve immediately.

 Nutrition Facts (per serving)